jrenaud90/TidalPy/Documentation/cooling_x/cooling_models.md

 # Cooling Models (`cooling_x`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-18_

 A cooling model maps a layer's physical state onto a **cooling result**: the surface heat flux $q$ [W m$^{-2}$], the thermal boundary-layer thickness [m], and the Rayleigh and Nusselt numbers.
 The heat flux is what drives a layer's thermal evolution, and the boundary-layer thickness is what makes convective transport so much more effective than conduction: the same temperature drop is squeezed across a thin layer at the top instead of the whole interior.

 Each `SolidLiquidLayer` can hold one cooling model.
-The math mirrors the validated classic implementation in `TidalPy/cooling/cooling_models.py`.

 ## Inheritance